 Bears live an average of 10-20 years, depending on species.
 Some species live closer to 30 years of age!
 Given that bears are usually at the top of the food chain in whatever ecosystem they are in, bears have very few natural predators or threats.

 Humankind is the most likely culprit when it comes to shortening a bear’s lifespan.
 A variety of issues affecting bears stem from humans, ranging from habitat loss, car accidents, and construction, to human conflict.
 Depending on the location and species, bears are hunted for their fur or for sport.
 However, some young bears die from starvation or falling out of trees as well.

 No matter the species of bear, most go through a very similar life cycle.
 From polar bears to black bears, what is that cycle like?
 Read on to learn more!

 The Average Bear Life Cycle

-If you are curious what it’s like to be born as a bear cub, let’s take a closer look at their life cycle and growth as bears age.
+If you are curious about what it’s like to be born as a bear cub, let’s take a closer look at their life cycle and growth as bears age.

 Most species of bears are born without fur and without the use of their eyes.
-They are completely dependent on their mother for the first week of their life, feeding and sleeping in the comfort of their warm den.
+They are entirely dependent on their mother for the first week of their life, feeding and sleeping in the comfort of their warm den.
 Given the cold environment in which they are born, polar bears are the exception to this rule, though their fur is still not fully developed upon birth.